 http://www.huffingtonpost.com/2012/12/17/liza-long-sarah-kendzior-controversy_n_2316863.html

-There seem to be three types of gun owners.
-The first type are those who like to hunt and only do that in legal situations.
+There seem to be four types of gun owners.
+The first type are those who like to hunt or go to the shooting range and only do that in legal situations.
 Otherwise, their guns are tucked away safely.
-Most gun owners appear to keep their guns stashed.
+Some gun owners appear to keep their guns stashed.
 They say they have it for protection but they don't take it with them when they go anywhere.
+Other gun owners treat their guns like they treat their cell phones and keys.
+Loose concealed carry laws make that possible.
 The final type are those who intend to kill.
 That last type usually has one type of mental illness.
 The two most common are Antisocial Personality Disorder and Conduct Disorder.
 The articles below are from the DSM IV website, the Psychology diagnosis "bible".
 Here is the main page: http://psychcentral.com/disorders/

 Antisocial Personality Disorder